Why Israel are in the European Championships in Munich

 Why are Israel in the European Championships?

-Unsurprisingly, the European Championships welcomes European countries to compete - however Israel is in fact in the Middle East.
+Unsurprisingly, the European Championships welcomes European countries to compete - however Israel is in the Middle East.

+Geographically, it’s part of the continent of Asia but stands at the crossroads of Europe, Asia and Africa.
+To the west of the country is the Mediterranean Sea, while it also surrounded by Lebanon and Syria to the north, Jordan (east), Egypt (southwest) and the Red Sea (south).

 While it may raise eyebrows, Israel have actually been competing at the European Championships since 1990 and have also competed in other European events such as the UEFA football tournaments and the Eurovision Song Contest.